austinreadhoff/rolladex/project.md

 - [X] Spell Save DC shouldn't have a "+"
 - [ ] BUG: when force quitting and saving multiple windows at once, recents file gets corrupted json
 - [ ] Dev: constants for game values, used for both menu and saved files.
 Also ipc message name magic strings.
-- [ ] Dev: get rid of load delay, it was only useful for loading on launch apparently
 - [ ] New landing page logo?
 - [ ] Automatic update support?